Bhanukamax/hash-node-backup/cm2m6hsci000109mfc8533vcz.md

 Who knows where I’ll go from here?
 Will I switch to WebStorm?
 Will I find a way to love Vim’s modal editing again?
 If that happens, I’ll probably install one of the Vim extensions for VSCode since I really appreciate the low configuration required now.

-One thing is for sure: I’ll keep using tools that I enjoy and that inspire me to keep doing what I love the most, which is writing code.
+One thing is for sure: I’ll keep using tools that I enjoy and that inspire me to keep doing what I love, which is writing code.